 For the design of aircraft and shuttling type spacecraft, the Transport Template section of Rolling Transport is crucial.
-But first special adaptations of such for the atmosphere is found in the Non-rolling Transporter section of Wheel Extrapolations.
+Special design considerations for the atmosphere is introduced in the Elementary Rounding section of the Rolling Transport page as well as the Non-rolling Transporter section of Wheel Extrapolations.

-Again, especially relevant for Design Engineers working in any of these fields or endeavors is the Vector Reorientation and Universal Linking sections of the Polytechnic Integration.
+Again, especially relevant for Design Engineers working in any of these fields or endeavors is the Vector Reorientation and Universal Linking sections of Polytechnic Integration.